sibsfinx/robots-generator/readme.md

 - Disallow: A directory or set of directories that a crawler is not allowed to access.
 - URL: Your website's URL (required, used for sitemap reference).
 - Out: The destination path and filename.
-- Callback: Function to execute upon completion.
+- Callback: Function to execute upon completion (parameters are 'error' and 'response').

 Allow and Disallow can be an array, a string or null (not added to the file).
 Defaults are shown below: